top of page

 Search

-Irena Sendler - Courage in the face of hate vs. silence: Saving 2,500 Jewish Children in WWII
+Irena Sendler - Courage in the Face of Hate vs. Silence: Saving 2,500 Jewish Children in WWII

+Grade: 7-10.
 In Nazi-occupied Poland during WWII, Irena Sendler, a 29-year-old Catholic social worker, risked her life to smuggle 2,500 Jewish children out of the Warsaw Ghetto.
 Working with a network of brave resistors and inspired by people like Dr. Janusz Korczak, she forged documents, coordinated secret escapes, and hid children with Polish families and in convents — preserving not just their lives, but their identities and future.

-From WWII Budapest to Today: Why Upstander Raoul Wallenberg Matters
+From World War II Budapest to Today: Why Upstander Raoul Wallenberg Matters

+Grades 6-12.
 Students will learn about Hungary during WWII and how Raoul Wallenberg, a Swedish diplomat, saved tens of thousands of Jewish people during the Holocaust.
 After reviewing a short historical timeline and the “10 Upstander Steps,” students watch videos about Wallenberg and survivor Agnes Adachi to identify how he acted with courage and moral leadership.
-In Part 2 of the lesson, students will connect the historical content to today by viewing a modern example of upstanders in an

 bottom of page